Is the Marriott Bonvoy Brilliant annual fee worth it?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

-One of the best ways to earn tons of Marriott points is with a Marriott credit card.
-While there are several Marriott credit cards to choose from, the most premium card that packs the most benefits is the Marriott Bonvoy Brilliant™ American Express® Card.
+One of the best ways to earn Marriott points is with a Marriott credit card.
+While there are several Marriott credit cards to choose from, the most premium card that packs the most value is the Marriott Bonvoy Brilliant™ American Express® Card.

-While this card comes with incredible benefits, the Marriott Bonvoy Brilliant annual fee is $450 (see rates and fees).
-Let’s take a look at the card’s many benefits and perks to see if the Marriott Bonvoy Brilliant is worth it for you.
+While the Marriott Bonvoy Brilliant Amex benefits are plentiful the card’s annual fee is $450 (see rates and fees).
+Let’s examine the card to see if it’s actually worth that fee.

 To best understand the value that this card has to offer, I’ll break down all the features of the card and try to put an annual cash value on it.
-This way you can easily see what these perks are worth to see if it makes sense for you to get this card.
+This way you can easily see what these perks are worth to decide if it makes sense for you to get this card.

-Welcome Bonus of 75,000 Marriott Points
+Welcome bonus of 75,000 Marriott points

-You can earn 75,000 bonus Marriott points after you spend $3,000 on purchases in the first three months of account opening.
-Since a Marriott point’s value is ~0.9 cents apiece, we can value this welcome bonus at ~$675.
+Since Marriott points’ value is .08 cent apiece, we can value this welcome bonus at $800 (not including the statement credit).
 Depending on how carefully you spend your points, the value of this welcome bonus could be much higher.

 Earning a card’s welcome bonus is the fastest way to rack up points quickly.
 Just keep in mind that you can only earn the bonus for a specific American Express credit card once per lifetime, and the Marriott credits cards have some extra restrictions because they are issued by both Chase and Amex.